 Jesson has always had highly sensitive taste buds.
 She hates anything with artificial sweeteners, anything super sweet, anything hot and spicy.
 IPAs?
 Too bitter.

 “I was always that way.
 I never really thought much of it,” says Jesson, who works with children with sensory feeding issues.
 “It wasn’t until I started working in pediatrics — ‘Oh!
 I get this!’ — how this relates to some kids.
 I know where kids are coming from.”

-Jesson, an occupational therapist in MOSAIC Rehabilitation’s Issaquah office, and about a quarter of the population are what is known as “supertasters,” people who have an actual biological basis to tasting things more acutely.
+Jesson, an occupational therapist at Sound Children’s Therapy in Issaquah, and about a quarter of the population are what is known as “supertasters,” people who have an actual biological basis to tasting things more acutely.
 Green tea is exceptionally bitter, cilantro almost perfume-like, and many vegetables overwhelmingly strong.
 A supertaster experiences flavors much more intensely than the average person.
 They could get a great job with Ben & Jerry’s, but their sensitivity might also cause kids anxiety: How do they eat at a friend’s house or a birthday party?